Shikunsh/Shikunsh.github.io/content/coffee_beans/ilse_hamasho.md

 | Bloom | 47|
 | Pour | 103, 100, 100|

-Fruity flavor with a hint of flowers.
-Very light without too much acidity or bitness.
+It tastes fruity with a hint of flowers.
+It's very light and there is not too much acidity or bitness.The clean, fresh aroma is typical of washed coffee.